 8) New execution engine with self-tuning capabilities

 Tuning is no longer a complex process.
-With a synchronized flows function in Mule 4’s new non-blocking runtime execution engine, you can forget about configuring exchange patterns.
+With the function of a synchronized flow in Mule 4’s new non-blocking runtime execution engine, you can forget about configuring exchange patterns.

 9) Connector Updates